CDAT/cdms/docs/source/manual/cdms_2.rst

 ^^^^^^^^^

 A selector is a specification of a region of data to be selected from a variable.
-For example, the statement
+For example, the statement:

 ::